RobertMartinez/robertmartinez.github.io/_posts/2016-11-19-huaqiangbei-iphone-repair.md

 {% include image.html url="/images/iphone-repair.JPG" description="iPhone 5s lightning connector and headphone jack" %}

 This repair is [not for the faint of heart](https://www.ifixit.com/Guide/iPhone+5s+Lightning+Connector+Replacement/20261), and at [~$55 USD parts/labor](http://www.geniusphonerepair.com/4_95_apple-iphone-5-charging-port-repair.html) nor is it all that cheap.
 What did it cost me in this stall next to a smoke stack of a person?
 50 RMB ($7.26 USD at the time of this writing).
 Incredible.

+<a id="01" href="#00">[0]</a> I've already replaced on separate occasions my home button and LCD module.
+For anyone in SF with an out of warranty iPhone, I highly recommend [iPhone Repair SF](http://www.iphonerepairsf.com/).